luiswirth/bsc-thesis/src/matter.typ

 $cal(I)^n_k = {(i_1,dots,i_k) in NN^k mid(|) 1 <= i_1 < dots.c < i_k <= n}$.
 This is a good convention for supporting arbitrary dimensions.

-The basis also needs to be ordered, such that we can know which coefficent in `self.coeffs` corresponds to which basis.
+The basis also needs to be ordered, such that we can know which coefficient in `self.coeffs` corresponds to which basis.
 A natural choice here is a lexicographical ordering.